Our16bitwars/Hi/README.md

 I luv my gf <3

-27.09 - @liminalheaven ♡ (thank you for giving me a reason to live.
-I love you)
+27.09 - @liminalheaven ♡ (thank you for everything and being my best friend, for our silly RPS. i love you truly /p)

 i like troops as yall can see